GoogleCloudPlatform/terraform-example-foundation-app/6-anthos-install/README.md

 replace the project id in the following files:

 - "${HOME}/bank-of-anthos-repos/root-config-repo/namespaces/boa/accounts/accounts-sa.yaml"
+- "${HOME}/bank-of-anthos-repos/root-config-repo/namespaces/boa/frontend/frontend-sa.yaml"
 - "${HOME}/bank-of-anthos-repos/root-config-repo/namespaces/boa/transactions/transactions-sa.yaml"

 You need to change this part to your GKE project:

-- `PROJECT_ID`
+- `GKE_PROJECT_ID`

 1. Update the repository url for each namespace to point to the repository you cloned.

 a.
-Replace PROJTECT_ID with your project ID for the CICD pipeline
+Replace CICD_PROJECT_ID with your project ID for the CICD pipeline
 a.
 Replace the USER_EMAIL with your GCP cloud identity email address.
 The changes need to be applied on the following files:

 - ${HOME}/bank-of-anthos-repos/root-config-repo/namespaces/boa/accounts/root-sync.yaml
+- ${HOME}/bank-of-anthos-repos/root-config-repo/namespaces/boa/frontend/root-sync.yaml
 - ${HOME}/bank-of-anthos-repos/root-config-repo/namespaces/boa/transactions/root-sync.yaml
-- ${HOME}/bank-of-anthos-repos/root-config-repo/namespaces/boa/frontend/root-sync.yaml

 1. push the content to the root-config-repo
     ```